 What’s the most common unwanted side-effect of osteopathic treatment?

-It’s quite likely you’ll be a bit sore after treatment and this can last a few days, but is usually just a day.
+As an Edinburgh osteopath, I can tell you that it’s quite likely you’ll be a bit sore after treatment and this can last a few days, but is usually just a day.
 According to research funded by the General Osteopathic Council about half of patients experience this post-treatment soreness (our figures are closer to 25%).

 When I was a young osteopath I was over-enthusiastic in treating the back of a 65 year old retired builder.
 Prior to my seeing me he had the occasional stiff back.
 The day after he saw me, he had a really sore back, and it took my boss about 8 sessions to get him back to his usual level.
 He was exceptionally nice about it, and I’ve never forgotten the lesson – “first do no harm”.